 Pros and Cons of Carbon Capture and Storage

-The entire process of carbon capture and storage or CCS involves capturing carbon dioxide from point sources, processing and transporting the captured CO2 for storage, and storing or disposing them to a final location selected and in most cases, reinforced to prevent the captured CO2 from entering the atmosphere.
-The process has been positioned as a solution to reduce the carbon emission of fossil fuel power plants and other relevant industrial activities, thereby making it also a solution to address global warming and climate change.
+The entire process of carbon capture and storage or CCS involves capturing carbon dioxide from point sources, processing and transporting the captured CO2 for storage, and storing or disposing them to a selected, and in most cases, reinforced location to prevent the captured CO2 from entering the atmosphere.
+The process has been considered a solution for managing the carbon emission of fossil fuel power plants and other relevant industrial activities, thus making it also a solution for addressing global warming and the ongoing climate emergency.

 The Pros: Applications, Advantages, and Benefits of Carbon Capture and Storage